mayan-edms/Mayan-EDMS/docs/chapters/workflows.rst

 that only one state can be the current active state for a workflow being executed.
 The other limitation of the current implementation is that every workflow needs at least one state marked as the initial state.
-These limitations are the result of a compromised in the design between flexilibiy and ease of use.
+These limitations are the result of a compromised in the design between flexibility and ease of use.